The fragile nature of road transportation networks: Fragility indicator and implications

 \begin{observation} \normalfont For the contour lines with the same skewness across different values of $m_{\rm max}$, it can be found that $m_{\rm max}$ has a scaling effect, which can be mathematically formulated as Eq. \ref{eq: scaling}.
 For example, in Fig. \ref{fig: q=1.5} with $m_{\rm max}=1.5$, the contour line with $s=1.3$ crosses approximately the point $(a_f, |a_w|)=(6.2, 3.8)$, which means in Fig. \ref{fig: q=0.75} with $m_{\rm max}=0.75$, half of the $m_{\rm max}$ in Fig. \ref{fig: q=1.5}, the same contour line $s=1.3$ will cross the point $(a_f, |a_w|)=(3.1, 1.9)$.
-This observation will be further discussed and validated later. \end{observation}
+This observation will be further discussed and validated in Section \ref{sec: validation}. \end{observation}

-\begin{observation} \normalfont According to the assumption that $|a_w|\leq a_f$, we mainly focus on the upper triangular matrix.
-And for each skewness contour line within the upper triangular matrix, $|a_w|$ becomes a constant value when $a_f$ increases to infinity.
-However, it should be acknowledged that the contour lines with very low skewness in the lower triangular matrix do not specifically follow this observation.
+\begin{observation} \normalfont According to the assumption that $|a_w|\leq a_f$, we focus on the upper triangular matrix.
+And for each skewness contour line within the upper triangular matrix, $|a_w|$ becomes a constant value when $a_f$ increases to infinity, although the contour lines with very low skewness in the lower triangular matrix do not specifically follow this observation.
 An exponential relationship can be roughly approximated between $|a_w|$ and skewness $\tilde{s}$ with coefficients $\beta_1$, $\beta_2$, and $\beta_3$, as shown in Fig. \ref{fig: c}, which can be mathematically formulated as: \end{observation}

 \begin{observation} \normalfont For each skewness contour line, when $a_f$ gets closer to $0$, the initial gradient of the contour line $\lim_{a_f\to0}|\frac{a_w}{a_f}|$ will also become a constant.
 And when extended towards the upper left, they intercept exactly at the origin of the coordinates $(a_f, |a_w|)=(0, 0)$.
 The relationship between the gradient of the contour line $\lim_{a_f\to0}|\frac{a_w}{a_f}|$ and skewness $\tilde{s}$ can be roughly approximated as a linear function, as shown in Fig. \ref{fig: k}, which can be mathematically formulated as: \end{observation}